-So I was thinking about how daunting DIY skin care can be.
+Homemade beauty products can be daunting and knowing where to start can be difficult and overwhelming.
 Especially when learning how to make lotion.
-I think most of us are most intrigued and want to know how to make a creamy, fluffy moisturizer but are uncertain about how much ingredients are going to cost and then what if your DIY lotion doesn’t come out right?
+I think many of us are most intrigued by lotion and want to know if it’s possible to make a creamy, fluffy moisturizer ourselves.
+It can feel uncertain how much organic ingredients are going to cost and then what if your DIY lotion doesn’t come out right?

-These are two very valid concerns.
-I’ve written this Lotion Making for the Beginner guide in the hopes that I can give you the confidence to dive in and make a successful DIY lotion!
+These are very valid concerns.
+I’ve written this How to Make Lotion guide with in-depth photos in the hopes that I can give you the confidence to dive in and make a successful and natural DIY lotion at home!

-On the most basic level, a lotion only needs 3 ingredients:
+On the most basic level, a homemade lotion only needs 3 ingredients:

-- Emulsifier (something that bind mix oil & water together)
+- An Emulsifier (something that bind mix oil & water together)

 That’s it!!
-That’s all a lotion is-the water is meant to be suspended in an oil so that both can penetrate the skin, delivering moisture!
+That’s all a lotion is-the water is meant to be suspended in an oil so that both can penetrate the skin, delivering moisture to dry skin!

 Don’t be fooled by ingredient labels of creams-You don’t have to use 5-9 different oils for one recipe!
 One is just fine!
 I tend to keep things simple and I think my skin appreciates that.